The Great Lover (1931 film)

-The Great Lover is a 1931 American pre-Code film starring Adolphe Menjou and Irene Dunne, and directed by Harry Beaumont.
-The supporting cast includes Ernest Torrence and Baclanova.
+The Great Lover is a 1931 American pre-Code romantic drama film directed by Harry Beaumont and starring Adolphe Menjou and Irene Dunne.
+The supporting cast includes Ernest Torrence, Neil Hamilton and Olga Baclanova.
+It as produced and distributed by Metro-Goldwyn-Mayer and based on the 1915 The Great Lover by Leo Ditrichstein.
+Dunne was loaned from RKO for the film.

-Plot summary
+Plot

 Jean Paurel is a famous opera star, who agrees to help Diana Page her career, in order to take advantage of her.
 But instead he finds himself falling in love with her.